-This week, the Classics head for the hills, for the Amstel Gold Race, which finishes on the famous Cauberg climb.
-Cycle Sport’s Iconic Places series covered it in June 2010.
+This weekend, the Classics head for the hills, for the Amstel Gold Race, which finishes on the famous Cauberg climb

 “The Cauberg is a place Dutch bike fans have made their own; like Alpe d’Huez, only playing at home.”
 Leo Van Vliet, former TI Raleigh pro and now the organiser of the Amstel Gold Race.